Cimbri: Name

 The name has also been related to the word kimme meaning "rim", i.e., "the people of the coast".
 Finally, since Antiquity, the name has been related to that of the Cimmerians.

 The name of the Danish region Himmerland (Old Danish Himbersysel) has been proposed to be a derivative of their name.
 According to such proposals, the word Cimbri with a c would be an older form before Grimm's law (PIE k > Germanic h).
-Alternatively, Latin c- represents an attempt to render the unfamiliar Proto-Germanic h = [x] (Latin h was [h] but was becoming silent in common speech at the time), perhaps due to Celtic-speaking interpreters (a Celtic intermediary would also explain why Germanic *Þeuðanōz became Latin Teutones).
+Alternatively, Latin c- represents an attempt to render the unfamiliar Proto-Germanic h = [x] (Latin h was [h] but was becoming silent in common speech at the time), perhaps due to Celtic-speaking interpreters (a Celtic intermediary could also explain why one proposed etymology for the Teutons, Germanic *Þeuðanōz, became Latin Teutones).

 Because of the similarity of the names, the Cimbri have been at times associated with Cymry, the Welsh name for themselves.
-However, Cymry is derived from Brittonic *Kombrogi, meaning "compatriots", and is linguistically unrelated to Cimbri.
+However, Cymry is derived from Brittonic *Kombrogi (cf. Allobroges), meaning "compatriots", and is linguistically unrelated to Cimbri.

 History

 Origins

-Scholars generally see the Cimbri as a Germanic tribe originating in Jutland, but archaeologists haven't found any clear indications of a mass migration from Jutland in the early Iron Age.
+Scholars generally see the Cimbri as originating in Jutland, but archaeologists have found no clear indications of any mass migration from Jutland in the early Iron Age.
 The Gundestrup Cauldron, which was deposited in a bog in Himmerland in the 2nd or 1st century BC, shows that there was some sort of contact with southeastern Europe, but it is uncertain if this contact can be associated with the Cimbrian militia expeditions against Rome of the 1st Century BC.
-It is known that the peoples of Northern Europe and the British Isles participated in annual partial population seasonal Winter migrations southward to what is now central Iberia and southern France where goods and resources were traded and cross-culture marriages were arranged.
+It is known that the peoples of Northern Europe and the British Isles participated in annual winter migrations southward to what is now central Iberia and southern France where goods and resources were traded and cross-culture marriages were arranged.

 Advocates for a northern homeland point to Greek and Roman sources that associate the Cimbri with the Jutland peninsula.
 According to the Res gestae (ch.
 26) of Augustus, the Cimbri were still found in the area around the turn of the 1st century AD:

 The contemporary Greek geographer Strabo testified that the Cimbri still existed as a Germanic tribe, presumably in the "Cimbric peninsula" (since they are said to live by the North Sea and to have paid tribute to Augustus):

 On the map of Ptolemy, the "Kimbroi" are placed on the northernmost part of the peninsula of Jutland, i.e., in the modern landscape of Himmerland south of Limfjorden (since Vendsyssel-Thy north of the fjord was at that time a group of islands).